gford1000-aws/dynamdb-with-ttl/README.md

 Notes:

 1. The ENI used by Lambda within a VPC may remain active, causing the stack to wait during deletion.
 To resolve, switch to the EC2 Dashboard and manually Detach the ENI (easily identified in the dashboard).
 Once the ENI is detached, delete it.
 CloudFormation will then detect the dependency has been removed and continue its deletion of the stack.
-2. The RANGE key is optional.
+2. The RANGE key (`RangeKeyAttributeName`) is optional.
+If not specified, then the `RangeKeyAttributeType` parameter is ignored.
 3. Streaming is optional.
 To switch off, select NONE - otherwise any other selection will enable streaming.
 This is useful so that deleted items can be captured from the stream (e.g. perhaps to archive in S3).
 4. If UpdateViaVPC is set to `true`, then `VPC`, `VPCRouteTable`, `VPCSubnetList`, and `DDBEndpointPrefixList` must be correctly specified (i.e. point to existing resources).
 Otherwise these parameters are ignored.
 5. If a VPC is used, then the script creates a VPC Endpoint.
 The Endpoint policy limits access to the new DynamoDB table, but allows all actions on the table, so that other processes can use the same Endpoint.
 For this reason the Endpoint is returned as an output.